Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 ### Getting started with Kubernetes Clusters

 A **Kubernetes Cluster**  manages containers that consist of nodes that work together to perform a certain operation.
-In this article, we will first look at how to install Kubernetes on a Cloud Provider and locally in our machines.
 After successfully building an application container, we usually get the motivation to deploy it into a reliable and scalable distributed system.
-This can be achieved by using the *Kubernetes cluster*.

 Several cloud-based service providers make it easy to create Kubernetes clusters using few command-based instructions.
 This option is highly recommended if one is getting started with Kubernetes because  it's better to quickly get started with
 Kubernetes, learn about it, and then, later on, learn how to install it in our physical machines.
 As much as using cloud-based solutions requires us to pay and have an active network connection to the cloud,  the **minikube** tool only creates a *single-node cluster*, which doesn’t demonstrate all aspects of a complete Kubernetes cluster.

 #### Installing in Public Cloud Providers